Mission: Impossible 2: Box office

-It started its international release on June 1, 2000, and topped the Australian box office with a gross of $3.7 million (A$6.4 million) in its opening 4-day weekend from 366 screens, a record for United International Pictures.
+The film started its international release on June 1, 2000, and topped the Australian box office ahead of Gladiator and 28 Days with a gross of $3.7 million (A$6.4 million) in its opening 4-day weekend from 366 screens, a record for United International Pictures.
+It maintained number one for three weekends before being displaced by Me, Myself & Irene.
 It was a big success in Japan, recording the second biggest opening ever behind Star Wars: Episode I – The Phantom Menace with a gross of $13.6 million from 356 screens, grossing over $50 million in just over three weeks and $94 million in total.
 The film also delivered the third-highest opening in Spain with $2.9 million, after the latter film and The Sixth Sense.
-It recorded the biggest July opening in Germany with a four-day gross of $7.9 million and had record openings in Austria ($1.3 million) and Russia ($0.3 million).
+In the United Kingdom, Mission: Impossible 2 managed to beat out Chicken Run to top the box office, making $6.2 million (£4.1 million) in its opening weekend.
+During its second weekend, it fell into second place once Chicken Run reclaimed the number one spot, but still earned $3.7 million (£2.5 million) and outgrossed The Patriot and Thomas and the Magic Railroad.
+It recorded the biggest July opening in Germany with a four-day gross of $7.9 million.
+Its screen average of $8,804 was the country's highest of 2000, beating American Pie.
+The film also had record openings in Austria ($1.3 million) and Russia ($0.3 million).
+The opening in Austria surpassed the previous all-time record held by Men in Black.

-The film eventually grossed $215,409,889 in the United States and Canada and $330,978,216 in other territories for a total worldwide gross of $546,388,105, making it the highest-grossing film of 2000.
+At the end of its run, Mission: Impossible 2 eventually grossed $215,409,889 in the United States and Canada and $330,978,216 in other territories for a total worldwide gross of $546,388,105, making it the highest-grossing film of 2000.
+It also became the third-highest-grossing film of that year domestically, behind How the Grinch Stole Christmas and Cast Away.
 It is John Woo's highest-grossing film, surpassing Face/Off, and was the highest-grossing film in the Mission: Impossible series until the release of the fourth film, Mission: Impossible – Ghost Protocol, in 2011.